Interested in submitting a Strategic Research Project proposal?

 This project aims to improve understanding of how environmental drivers in both California and Mexico impact farm laborers and other participants in the food supply chain such as food distributors, ag-tech innovators, and others.
 It also studies policy approaches that could benefit food security and nutrition in both regions when applied at scale.

-Principal Investigator: Susana Matias, UC Berkeley
+Principal Investigator: Federico Castillo, UC Berkeley

 UC Collaborators: UC Davis, UC Irvine, UC Los Angeles, UC San Diego, UC San Francisco